pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

 optimizations that become possible through CoW are implemented and supported.
 A complete list can be found at :ref:`Copy-on-Write optimizations <copy_on_write.optimizations>`.

-We expect that CoW will be enabled by default in version 3.0
+We expect that CoW will be enabled by default in version 3.0.

+CoW will lead to more predictable behavior since it is not possible to update more than one object with one statement, e.g. methods won't have side-effects.
+Additionally, through delaying copies as long as possible, the average performance will improve.

 Description
 -----------